-So Will runs away to be with his posh lover in London.
-Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London scene as a singer of his verses.
-Will is spurned by his royal lover for a wife and mother to his children.
-Will deceitfully writes encouragement to his lover in this unrequited quest.
+So Will runs away from his wife to be with his posh lover in London.
+Unschooled though he is, his mastery of rhyme and wit makes Will popular in the London scene as the singer of his own verses.
+Will is spurned by his royal lover who chooses a wife and mother to his children.
+Will deceitfully writes encouragement to his lover in his unrequited quest.
 When the marriage ultimately fails, Will is there to catch the spurned lover on the rebound.
 It only takes a few verses accompanied by Will’s mandolin to capture the wounded prince’s love.

 By Sonnet #29, Will is in complete despair:

 “And I my self, my self always to hate